Takaichi to Announce Lower House Dissolution Mon.

 - Русский

 Tokyo, Jan.
-14 (Jiji Press)--Japanese Prime Minister Sanae Takaichi told a senior official of the ruling bloc Wednesday that she plans to announce her intention Monday to dissolve the House of Representatives for a snap general election.
+14 (Jiji Press)--Japanese Prime Minister Sanae Takaichi told senior officials of the ruling bloc Wednesday that she plans to announce her intention Monday to dissolve the House of Representatives for a snap general election.

-Takaichi informed Hirofumi Yoshimura, leader of the Japan Innovation Party, the coalition partner of the Liberal Democratic Party, that the all-important lower chamber of the Diet, Japan's parliament, is set to be dissolved early in the ordinary Diet session to be convened Jan.
-23, according to Yoshimura.
+The all-important lower chamber of the Diet, Japan's parliament, is set to be dissolved early in the ordinary Diet session to be convened Jan.
+23, Takaichi said in a meeting with Hirofumi Yoshimura, leader of the Japan Innovation Party, the coalition partner of the ruling Liberal Democratic Party, and LDP Secretary-General Shunichi Suzuki.

+The Lower House would be dissolved Jan.
+23, according to senior government officials.

+The official campaign period for a general election is expected to start Jan.
+27, with the voting date likely to be set for Feb.
+8, meaning that an election would be held 16 days after the Lower House is dissolved, the shortest period since the end of World War II.

 [Copyright The Jiji Press, Ltd.]